 Buyers can now own two apartments in Israel for 25 months without being considered “investors”

 With the difficulty of selling apartments during Corona-times, a seven-month extension has been granted to Israelis to sell their apartment before being considered “investors” — a definition that carries a tax of up to hundreds of thousands of shekels.
-Previously, buyers permitted to hold on to both their first and second apartments for only a year and a half
+Previously, buyers were permitted to own two apartments in Israel for only a year and a half

 A significant tax incentive was approved this week by the Knesset, in order to ease the purchasing of apartments by “housing enhancers” – buyers who purchase one property in place of another.
 According to the benefit that was approved in response to the economic crisis and the reduction in the number of transactions as a result of the Corona pandemic, a buyer is able to hold two apartments for up to a period of two years and one month without being considered a real estate investor.
 As a real estate investor, he would be obligated to pay significantly higher real estate taxes.